Uniform in time weak propagation of chaos on the torus: Introduction

-\textit{Uniform rate of convergence.} Uniform in time propagation of chaos is even more challenging.
-To wit, it may fail even in cases where there exists a globally attractive invariant measure to the Fokker-Planck equation \eqref{eq: forward eqn }.
+Uniform in time propagation of chaos is even more challenging.
+To wit, it may fail even in cases where there exists a globally attracting invariant measure to the Fokker-Planck equation \eqref{eq: forward eqn }.
 In the Euclidean setting, a well-known example by now may be found in \cite{MR1970276}.
-Therein, the center of mass of the $N$ particles in \eqref{eq particles} is shown to behave (for a suitable choice of $b$) like a Brownian motion of intensity of $1/\sqrt{N}$.
-Of course, the latter becomes macroscopic in size for time $t$ larger than $N$, which precludes any relevant comparison with the invariant measure of the Fokker-Planck equation.
-A similar phenomenon may occur on the torus when the invariant measure is not the Lebesgue measure\footnote{ If the invariant measure is the Lebesgue measure, it is invariant by rotation.
-Accordingly, propagation of chaos may be uniform even when the center of mass is rotating fast.}; once again, a prototype example is the super-critical Kuramoto model (see for instance \cite{bertini:giacomin:poquet}).
+Therein, the center of mass of the $N$ particles in \eqref{eq particles} is shown to behave (for a suitable choice of $b$) like a Brownian motion of intensity of $1/\sqrt{N}$, which becomes macroscopic in size for time $t$ larger than $N$.
 That said, several positive results have already been proven under relevant conditions.
-For instance, \cite{durmus2018elementary} shows that $\sup_{t \geq 0} {\mathcal W}_1(\cL(Y^{i,N}_t), \cL(X_t))=O(N^{-1/2})$ in the Euclidean setting, when $b$ takes the aforementioned special form $b(x,\mu) = - \nabla V(x) - \int \nabla W(x-y) \mu(\ud y)$, for relevant conditions on $V$ and $W$ that force $W$ to be small enough (as claimed by the authors, the method could also be extended to more general drifts, provided that the mean field interaction remains small enough).
-A similar result is also available in \cite{salem2018gradient}.
-Lastly, in the recent contribution \cite{arnaudon2020}, the weak error \eqref{eq:intro:weak} is shown to be $O(N^{-1} + N^{-1/d} \exp(-\lambda t))$, for $\lambda >0$, when the McKean-Vlasov dependence is small enough with respect to the confinement properties of the drift.
-The result is stated for test functions $\Phi$ that are linear in the measure argument.
+For instance, the same example as in \cite{MR1970276}, but with an additional confining convex potential, is shown to satisfy $\sup_{t \geq 0} {\mathcal W}_1(\cL(Y^{1,N}_t), \cL(X_t))={\mathcal O}(N^{-1/2})$, see the earlier work \cite{MR1847094} together with the recent contribution \cite{lacker2023sharp} in which the bound is improved into ${\mathcal O}(N^{-1})$.
+In this example, $b$ takes the aforementioned special form $b(x,\mu) = - \nabla V(x) - \int \nabla W(x-y) \mu(\ud y)$, with $V$ and $W$ satisfying strong convexity conditions.
+In \cite{guillin2022systems,MR4564418}, the potential $W$ is even allowed to be singular, with the uniform in time estimates being possibly established under weaker distances and with weaker rates.
+In \cite{chen2023uniformintime}, the gradient flow structure is addressed in a more systematic manner, but assuming the potential on top of the gradient to be convex with respect to the measure argument in a functional sense.
+Outside the convex regime, quantitative bounds may be obtained under relevant conditions that force $W$ to be small enough, see \cite{durmus2018elementary,salem2018gradient}.
+From a different perspective, close to \cite{Jabin}, the authors of \cite{guillin2021uniform} have addressed on the torus the case when $\nabla W$ is replaced by a possibly singular divergence free vector field.
+Lastly, for uniform propagation of chaos when $b$ is a general drift with a small enough McKean-Vlasov dependence, we refer again to \cite{lacker2023sharp}, in which the authors extend \cite{lacker2022hierarchies} and show that $\sup_{t \geq 0} {\mathcal W}_1(\cL(Y^{1,N}_t,\cdots,Y_t^{k,N}), \cL(X_t)^{\otimes k})$ is ${\mathcal O}((k/N)^2)$, and to \cite{arnaudon2020}, in which the error \eqref{eq:intro:weak} is shown to be ${\mathcal O}(N^{-1} + N^{-1/d} \exp(-\lambda t))$, for some $\lambda >0$.